Call for Experts: Multi-Stakeholder Working Groups for the Integrity Council for the Voluntary Carbon Market |

 This application is a call for experts to join multi-stakeholder working groups for the Integrity Council for the Voluntary Carbon Market (Integrity Council).

-The first round of applicants are currently being reviewed.
-However, applications continue to be accepted for the next round of multi-stakeholder working groups.
+Applications continue to be accepted for the second round of multi-stakeholder working groups.
 The deadline is to be confirmed.

 Please note that work of the MSWG is not remunerated.